 About Our Program

 The Counseling Psychology program at UNC has been in existence since 1984.
 It became accredited by the American Psychological Association (APA) in 1995 as a PsyD program.
-In 2009, the curriculum was modified and now we offer only the PhD in Counseling Psychology.
-The PhD Counseling Psychology program has been accredited by APA since January 15, 2010.
-For more information about APA accreditation, contact the American Psychological Association’s Office of Program Consultation and Accreditation at 750 1st Street, NE, Washington, DC 20002-4242.
-By phone at (202) 336-5979 or on the web at http://www.apa.org/ed/accreditation/.
+The curriculum was modified to offer only the PhD in Counseling Psychology and has been accredited by APA since January 15, 2010.
+For more information about APA accreditation, contact the American Psychological Association's Office of Program Consultation and Accreditation at 750 1st Street, NE, Washington, DC 20002-4242, by phone at (202) 336-5979, or on the web at http://www.apa.org/ed/accreditation/.

 At UNC you will enter an academic environment that demonstrates respect for and understanding of cultural and individual diversity.